OUR BUSINESSES FURTHER AFIELD

 By 1932 it was operated by veterinarian, Dr. R.E.
 Lumsden.
 Later owned by Carl Heath, it was taken over by Ed McNamara in Sept. of 1961 and again changed hands in 1974 by Murray Walker, who ran it until 1981 when he sold it to Michael Kane.
 By 1984, it had a new owner, Bob Mauer.

-The Feed Mill burned down in 1991 when Peter Beare was the owner.
+The Feed Mill burned down on April 13, 1991 when Peter Beare was the owner.

 Terry Bell : I worked there part time cleaning grain,delivering freight for Pat McNamara.